Spongy Moth caterpillars have emerged: What you can do

 “Spongy moth populations rise and fall in cycles,” says Joyce Tomaselli, Cornell Cooperative Extension of Dutchess County Community Horticulture Resource Education, “specifically caused by the interactions between spongy moth, small mammals and acorn production.
 Natural causes such as fungal and viral diseases usually knock down populations in a few years.
 Weather is also a factor.”

-And as of May 1, 2024 – tiny spongy moth caterpillars hatched, and are back with a vengeance.
+As of May 1, 2024, tiny spongy moth caterpillars hatched, and are back with a vengeance.
 But unfortunately, there’s nothing we can really do about it.
 (Though Dawn dish soap in a spray bottle with warm water seems to do the trick for small populations on our outdoor furniture.)

 ADVERTISEMENT: